exasol/row-level-security/README.md

 * set of roles
 * tenants (owners)
 * group of users
-* combination of group and tenant
+* combination of tenant and role
-* combination of group and role
+* combination of tenant and group

 ## Table of Contents